-Benzos are used in medical situations as prescription medications.
-These drugs are referred to as central nervous system depressants.
-They are prescribed to help patients who are struggling with insomnia, anxiety, high levels of stress, panic attacks, and seizure disorders.
-They are intended for short-term use because of their high potency and risk for developing an addiction.
-Doctors will usually only prescribe benzos for a few months, but many patients develop dependency even under doctor orders.
-Or, they do not abide by doctor orders and continue use after prescription runs out to keep from experiencing withdrawal.
-Accurate use would include taking these prescriptions strictly under doctor supervision, adhering to prescription instructions, telling the doctor when tolerance forms, and asking for help with weaning from these medications.
+Benzodiazepines, commonly referred to as “benzos” are prescription tranquillizers, or, central nervous system depressants.
+Xanax, Klonopin and Valium are a few examples.
+They are prescribed to treat insomnia, anxiety, panic attacks, and seizure disorders.
+Usually intended for short-term use due to their high potency and addiction risk, physicians typically prescribe benzos for a few months.
+Unfortunately, dependency can easily develop within that time frame.
+Accurate use would involve taking these prescriptions strictly under physician supervision, adhering to prescription instructions and dosage, alerting the doctor if tolerance develops, and asking for help with weaning from these medications.

 Currently, there are 15 name brands of benzos available in the United States which include:

 When prescribed and taken correctly, benzos can help treat specific medical conditions; however, when taken for too long, individuals will likely start to experience adverse reactions.
 If a patient is prescribed Valium to treat Generalized Anxiety Disorder and they do not follow the specific prescription instructions, they may start to experience even higher levels of anxiety.
 Adverse symptoms of benzos can be a signal that an individual has developed an unhealthy attachment to these drugs.
 Some adverse symptoms that may point to long-term benzo use or abuse may include:

 What makes benzos so dangerous is explained by their inherent nature.
 Because they are considered central nervous system depressants, there is a high risk of overdose fatality.
 When used in excess, organs dependent on the central nervous system can fail.
 This includes the respiratory system.
 Those who abuse benzodiazepines can go into respiratory distress and stop breathing, leading to a fatal overdose.